Get instant quote

 T-bone fillets

-A simple T-bone fillet extends the corner in just one direction.
-The cutter extends the corner of its tool radius, allowing a mating component to have a sharp corner.
+A T-bone fillet extends the corner in one direction.
+The toolpath adds clearance equal to the cutter radius so a mating part with a sharp corner can fit.

 Dogbone fillets

-As the name suggests, dog-bone fillets look like canine chew toys.
+As the name suggests, dogbone fillets resemble canine chew toys.

-The most elegant (and least noticeable solution) is to center a two-directional dogbone at a distance √(R² / 2) from the corner itself.
-This allows the full area occupied by the corner to be machined, without removing an unnecessary amount of material.
+The most elegant, least visible solution is to center a two-directional dogbone fillet at a distance √(R² / 2) from the corner.
+This clears the full corner area without removing unnecessary material.

 When and how to use EDM (electrical discharge machining)

-Electrical discharge machining, also known as spark machining or arc machining, is a unique manufacturing process that removes material from a workpiece using a series of recurring electrical discharges.
-Current flows between two electrodes (separated by a dielectric liquid), which removes material from the workpiece to create specific part dimensions.
+Electrical discharge machining, also called spark machining or arc machining, removes material using controlled electrical discharges.
+Current flows between two electrodes in a dielectric fluid, eroding the workpiece to create precise part dimensions.

 There are two different types of EDM:

-• Wire EDM: A thin single-strand metal wire, usually brass, is fed through the workpiece and submerged in a tank of dielectric fluid, typically deionized water.
-When cutting sharp corners, the wire stays inside the radius, causing a slight overcut.
+• Wire EDM: A thin, single-strand metal wire, usually brass, is fed through the workpiece while submerged in a dielectric fluid, typically deionized water.
+When cutting sharp corners, the wire stays inside the radius, which can cause a slight overcut.

-• Sinker EDM (or ram EDM): This consists of an electrode and workpiece submerged in an insulating liquid such as oil or other dielectric fluids.
-The electrode and workpiece are connected to a suitable power supply, which generates an electrical potential between the two parts.
-As the electrode approaches the workpiece, dielectric breakdown occurs in the fluid, forming a plasma channel for small sparks to jump.
+• Sinker EDM (or ram EDM): An electrode and the workpiece are submerged in a dielectric fluid such as oil.
+Both are connected to a power supply that creates an electrical potential between them.
+As the electrode advances, dielectric breakdown occurs in the fluid, forming a plasma channel for small sparks to erode the workpiece.

 Advantages of EDM: